 How many guests can attend a City Hall ceremony?

 	- What should I wear to a courthouse wedding?

 	- When to hold your City Hall public or private ceremony?

 	A step by step guide

 	Step 1: Book your marriage ceremony

 	Step 2: Schedule your Marriage license appointment and Ceremony Appointment.
 Two SEPARATE appointments.
 Do not confuse

-	with marriage certificate.
+	with a marriage certificate.

 	You must have a valid California marriage license at the time of your Marriage Ceremony.
 You can make a reservation

 	online on the Office of the County Clerk portal.
 Link.